Dutch Brigade (Peninsular War): Formation of the Brigade

 On 17 August 1808, Emperor Napoleon of France sent a peremptory demand to his brother, King Louis of Holland, to furnish a brigade for service in the campaign in Spain.
-It was to include: a cavalry regiment of 600 horses, a company of artillery with three guns and three howitzers, three battalions of infantry with a total of 2200 men, and a detachment of miners and sappers, for a grand total of 3000 men.
-The brigade, was to consist of veteran soldiers, and was to march within ten days of receipt of the demand.
-King Louis always tried his best to defend the interests of his small kingdom.
-Generally his policy was to drag his feet when it came his brother's demands.
-In this instance he found it politic to comply immediately, despite the fact that the small Dutch army (about 22,000 men) had already sent 6000 men to Germany.
-The Minister of War, General Janssens, and the Commander-in-Chief, Marshal Dumonceau, recommended Major-General David Hendrik Chassé as commander of the new unit.
-Chassé's staff would consist of Colonel A. Lycklama à Nijeholt as commander of the infantry; Major F.F.C.
-Steinmetz as commander of the artillery, and sappers; Colonel O.F. von Goes as commander of the cavalry (later Colonel Van Merlen); Captain H.R.
-Trip as commander of a company of horse artillery; and a field ambulance under command of surgeon G. Sebel.
+The brigade was to include a cavalry regiment of 600 horses, a company of artillery with three guns and three howitzers, three battalions of infantry with a total of 2,200 men, and a detachment of miners and sappers, for a grand total of 3,000 men.
+The brigade was to consist of veteran soldiers and was to march within ten days of receipt of the demand.
+Despite being the Emperor's brother, King Louis did his best to defend the interests of his kingdom, often dragging his feet when it came his brother's demands.
+Nevertheless, with this request he found it politic to comply immediately, despite the fact that the Dutch army (about 22,000 men) had already sent 6,000 men to Germany.
+The Minister of War, General Janssens, and the Commander-in-Chief, Marshal Dumonceau, recommended Major-General David Hendrik Chassé as commander of the newly created brigade.
+Chassé's staff consisted of Colonel A. Lycklama à Nijeholt as commander of the infantry; Major F. F. C. Steinmetz as commander of the artillery, and sappers; Colonel O. F. von Goes as commander of the cavalry (later Colonel Van Merlen); Captain H. R. Trip as commander of a company of horse artillery; and a field ambulance under command of surgeon G. Sebel.
 Lieutenant-Colonel Vermeulen would serve as chief of staff, assisted by captain of horse Van Zuylen van Nijevelt.

-Organising the brigade proved more difficult.
-Initially, the first battalion of the 3rd regiment of Jagers, encamped in the province of Zeeland, was selected for the brigade.
-But it turned out that the regiment was so devastated by "Zeeland fever" (probably malaria) that most of its members were unfit for duty.
-The army leadership therefore had to replace this battalion with the 2nd battalion of the 4th regiment of the line, commanded by Lieutenant-Colonel C.L. von Pfaffenrath.
-The other infantry battalion designated for the brigade, commanded by Lieutenant-Colonel A.W.
-Storm de Grave, came from the 2nd regiment of the line in Groningen.
-Problems with equipment and lack of basic supplies, including shoes, also hindered the speedy deployment of the brigade.
+Organising the brigade proved difficult.
+Initially, the first battalion of the 3rd regiment of Jagers, encamped in the province of Zeeland, was selected to form the core of the brigade.
+But it turned out that the regiment was so stricken by "Zeeland fever" (probably malaria) that most of its members were unfit for duty.
+The army leadership therefore had to replace this battalion with the 2nd battalion of the 4th regiment of the line, commanded by Lieutenant-Colonel C. L. von Pfaffenrath.
+The other infantry battalion designated to the brigade, commanded by Lieutenant-Colonel A. W. Storm de Grave, came from the 2nd regiment of the line in Groningen.
+Problems with equipment and lack of basic supplies, including shoes, also delayed the deployment of the brigade.
 On the other hand, the cavalry, four squadrons of the 3rd regiment of hussars, was available immediately.
-These troops, 2200 of the planned 3000, eventually concentrated near Bergen op Zoom for the march to France, on 2 September 1808.
-The remaining 800 would follow later.
-However, on 1 September part of the infantry rioted because of arrears in pay.
+These 2,200 troops, short of the requested 3,000, eventually concentrated near Bergen op Zoom to march to France on 2 September 1808.
+It was promised that the lacking 800 would follow later.
+On 1 September part of the infantry rioted because of arrears in pay.
 The government hastily arranged an advance, which restored the peace.
 The brigade was sent off on 2 September by Marshal Dumonceau personally.